 When your Registration of Interest is accepted a social worker will be allocated to you.
 There is a 2 month period during which:

 • References and checks are taken up by the Agency.

-• You attend a one day training course.
+• You attend a three day training course.

 • You provide some written information and undertake learning about adoption.